 PANDA provides information, counselling, referral and support to families living with perinatal anxiety and depression (antenatal and postnatal) and postnatal psychosis.
 PANDA provides peer-to-peer support on an individual basis, on the National Perinatal Depression Helpline, via email and home visits.
 PANDA also provides assistance to a network of peer support groups run by health professionals and self-help facilitators across Victoria.

-PANDA’s Helpline is staffed by a mixture of paid professional counsellors and volunteers, many of whom have experienced perinatal depression.
+PANDA’s Helpline is staffed by a mixture of paid professional counsellors and volunteers, many of whom have experienced perinatal anxiety and depression.
 Volunteers are well supported and integrated in the organisation: through the recruitment process, training and strong supervision model.
 Qualified senior volunteers can go on to become paid staff.
 The employment of professional counsellors has developed due to increasing levels of suicidality and risk to mothers and infants.

 PANDA offers a range of specialised knowledge, skills and experience through services which include:

-- National helpline 1300 726 306 (Mon-Fri)
+- National Helpline 1300 726 306 (Mon-Fri)

 - Information about perinatal mental illness and recovery